RAG in Production: Beyond the Tutorial

 Except you don't.
 You have a demo that works on cherry-picked examples.
 Production RAG is a different beast entirely.

-The most common mistake in RAG systems is naive chunking.
-Splitting documents by character count or even sentence boundaries destroys context and leads to poor retrieval quality.
+The most common mistake I see in RAG systems is naive chunking.
+Splitting documents by character count, or even sentence boundaries, destroys context and tanks retrieval quality.
+I've watched teams agonize over which LLM to use while completely ignoring how they split their documents.
+The model choice barely matters if your chunks are garbage.

-- Semantic chunking: Split at natural topic boundaries
+- Semantic chunking: split at natural topic boundaries, not arbitrary character counts

-- Overlapping windows: Preserve context at chunk boundaries
+- Overlapping windows: preserve context at chunk edges; 10-20% overlap is usually enough

 - Vector search for semantic similarity